Michael Coey: Career

 Coey was a Professor of Physics at TCD from 1987, and was appointed Erasmus Smith's Professor of Natural and Experimental Philosophy (2007–2012), a chair that dates from 1724.

 In 1994 Coey founded Magnetic Solutions and went on to be the cofounder of CRANN Ireland's Nanoscience Research institute (2002) and conceived Dublin's unique Science Gallery (2006).
-He published over 700 scientific articles on diverse aspects of magnetism, many of which have had significant impact on the scientific community.

 His textbook Magnetism and Magnetic Materials has been well received.

 He delivered a public lecture on the History of Magnetism in Paris in 2010.
 He held positions at National University Singapore and the Max Planck Institute for Chemical Physics of Solids in Dresden.
 He also worked with Beihang University in Beijing for five years.

 He was part of numerous collaborations including: IBM Yorktown Heights (1979), Institute of Physics Peking (1980), McGill University (1982), University of Bordeaux (1984), CEN-Grenoble (1985), Johns Hopkins APL (1986), Universite de Paris IV (1992), University of California, San Diego (1997), Florida State University (1998), University of Paris XI (1998), Leman University Geneva (2001/3), University of Strasbourg (2006).

 Coey pioneered a co-operation project between academic and industrial laboratories in the Concerted European Action on Magnets (1985–95).
 Throughout his career he strongly identified himself with the European spirit and tradition of collaboration.

 By 2009, he had published more than 600 articles and filed 25 patents.
 In late 2025, his H-index was 116.